Archomeda/Gw2Sharp/docs/guides/introduction.md

 - `FieldOfView`
 - `UiSize`

+> [!TIP]
-*If you need the performance, it's recommended to not request these values on every update, but to cache them locally, and only update once in a while.*
+> If you need the performance, it's recommended to not request these values on every update, but to cache them locally, and only update once in a while.
-*Any other value is safe to be read every tick without taking any additional performance hit.*
+> Any other value is safe to be read every tick without taking any additional performance hit.

 ### Custom Mumble Link names
 Support for custom Mumble Link names has been added with the April 28th, 2020 update.